garaio/grem-graphql-api/README.md

 ## Authentication

-Send a POST request to /external/graphql/authenticate/token, eg <https://demo2.garaio-rem.net/external/graphql/authenticate/token> with the following params:
+Send a POST request to /external/graphql/authenticate/token, eg <https://demo.garaio-rem.net/external/graphql/authenticate/token>...

+### As a service partner

+with the following params:

 - grant_type: "client_credentials"
 - client_id: "\<your  client id>"
 - client_secret: "\<your  client secret>"

+### As a GARAIO REM user

+with the following params:

+- grant_type: "password"
+- username: "\<the user name>"
+- password: "\<the user password>"

+### Using the access token

 You will receive an access token in the response.
 Pass the access token in the authorization header for the following requests.
 Javascript example: